Apple in the enterprise? It’s nice, but you may need bigger change

 Think differently

-We’ve seen numerous examples in which huge technology deployments have failed to deliver the results that were expected of them.
+We’ve seen numerous examples of huge technology deployments that fail to deliver the results expected of them.

 I’d argue that in nearly every case, responsibility for that failure will ultimately rest in poor application of the technologies put in place.

-You see, application isn’t just about adopting a new platform or what-not, it’s about thinking deeply about how that tech will be used, and also answering questions around tech support and implementation alongside legacy business processes.
+You see, it isn’t just about adopting a new platform or what-not, it’s about thinking deeply about how that tech will be used, and answering questions around tech support and implementation alongside legacy business processes.

 It’s also about getting rid of existing business siloes.

-IT (information technology) is exactly what it says it is, it’s about information and the communication of information.
-When you think about the significance of this and apply it to businesses that are becoming increasingly digitized and increasingly mobile, then it shouldn’t be too great a leap to recognize that when your business processes are connected up, then your business communications must also change.
+IT is exactly what it says it is, it’s about information and the communication of information.
+When you think about the significance of this and apply it to businesses that are becoming increasingly digitized and increasingly mobile, then it shouldn’t be a great leap to recognize that when your business processes are connected up, your business communications must also change.

 What does that mean?